Othman Saat

-Othman Saat (4 April 1927 – 27 October 2007) was a Malaysian politician from the United Malays National Organization (UMNO), and later, Spirit of 46 Malay Party (S46), who served as the 11th Menteri Besar of Johor in Malaysia.
+Othman bin Mohamed Saat (4 April 1927 – 27 October 2007) was a Malaysian politician from the United Malays National Organization (UMNO), and later, Spirit of 46 Malay Party (S46), who served as the 11th Menteri Besar of Johor in Malaysia.

 Political career

 Othman's political career began with the Malay nationalist movement in the 1940s.
 He joined the UMNO party after it was founded in Batu Pahat by Onn Jaafar in 1946.
 Othman became a committee member of UMNO in 1952.
-He enrolled on the day of UMNO's establishment - May 11, 1946.
+He enrolled on the day of UMNO's establishment - 11 May 1946.

 In 1955, Othman contested in the 1955 Malayan general election, winning the Jorak state constituency uncontested.
 He became an executive council member (EXCO) of the Johor State Executive Council in 1958.

 In 1964, Othman was appointed EXCO member in charge of the Local Government and Housing portfolio and initiated low-cost housing schemes for the poor and opened the Federal Land Development Authority (Felda) and FELCRA Berhad land schemes in Johor during the tenure of prime minister Abdul Razak Hussein in the 1970s.